-In colder weather, look for hotels with cozy, charming restaurants that serve local favorites made from local ingredients.
-That way inclement weather doesn't interfere with my evening meal.
-In France, when you're not sure where to go, look for the Logis de France designation for family run hotel restaurants.
-An Italian version is in operation as well.
-These hotels offer a good value and local cuisine.
+In colder weather, look for hotels with cozy, charming restaurants so you won't have to leave the premises in bad weather.
+In France, when you're not sure where to go, look for the Logis de France designation for family-run hotel restaurants.
+These usually offer a good value and locally sourced cuisine.

 While winter is doubtless the cheapest season, the holidays are an exception.
 People travel by the masses during Christmas and New Year's (especially to Germany, the birthplace of Christmas markets).

 It's Carnival Season